wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 earn.
 From what I've been told this is pretty good for the first year as a consultancy.
 In our second year we broke $1,500,000 at the beginning of December.
 I'm happy with that, we doubled revenue.
 I have set a revenue goal of $2,500,000 for 2013.
-Assuming there is no major screwups next year we should exceed that goal.
+Assuming there are no major screw ups next year we should exceed that goal.